TexasDigitalLibrary/Vireo/README.md

 **if deplyoed from default WAR package and would like to externalize the config, you will have to edit /opt/tomcat/webapps/vireo/META-INF/context.xml***

-## Running as a stand-alone Spring Boot application
+## Running WAR as a stand-alone Spring Boot application

 ```bash
 java -jar target/vireo-4.0.0-SNAPSHOT.war